mikrdgz/recharge-custom-shipping-integration/docs/Custom-Shipping-Rate-Implementation.md

 Your application should send a `200 OK` response and JSON payload with the following properties.

 <!-- theme: warning-->
-> Any response to ReCharge's request other than `200` to our will be considered an error.
+> Any response to ReCharge's request other than `200` will be considered an error.

 **Example response**